babase package

 Bases: object

-The app calls an instance of this class when passed an AppIntent to determine which AppMode to use to handle the intent.
-Plugins or spinoff projects can modify high level app behavior by replacing or modifying the app’s mode-selector.
+The app calls an instance of this class when passed an AppIntent to determine which AppMode to use to handle it.
+Plugins or spinoff projects can modify high level app behavior by replacing or modifying the app’s mode_selector attr or by modifying settings used to construct the default one.

 app_mode_for_intent(intent: AppIntent) type[AppMode] | None[source]

-If None is returned, the AppIntent will be ignored.
+If None is returned, the intent will be ignored.

 This may be called in a background thread, so avoid any calls limited to logic thread use/etc.